 Jim has handled a variety of issues in bankruptcy and state-court insolvency proceedings.
 He recently negotiated on behalf of a hospital system a bankruptcy court stalking-horse bid for the assets of an Article 28 hospital and several of its affiliates.
 He has also represented a financial receiver appointed in an involuntary state-court liquidation proceeding commenced by the New York State Attorney General under article 11 of the New York State Not-For-Profit Corporation Law.
 Jim has defended preference actions and brought motions for relief from the automatic stay and has defended against such motions.
 He has also commenced adversary proceedings against debtors to continue state-court litigation in the bankruptcy setting.

-Early in his career, Jim was appointed confidential law clerk to the Hon.
+After beginning his career in New York City with a large, international law firm, Jim was appointed confidential law clerk to the Hon.
 Albert M. Rosenblatt, Associate Judge of the New York State Court of Appeals.